thecodeiackiller/PetStore/README.md

 In Week 3, I advanced the PetStore application by implementing error handling and reinforcing object-oriented programming (OOP) principles.
 I wrapped the product retrieval method in the `ProductLogic` class with a try-catch block to handle exceptions gracefully, returning null when a product is not found.
 This prevents the application from crashing and enhances user experience.
 Additionally, I introduced the `DryCatFood` class, which inherits from the existing `CatFood` class, demonstrating the principles of inheritance and encapsulation.
 This structural organization of classes improves code maintainability and readability, essential aspects of OOP that employers highly value.

+# Week 4

+In Week 4, I enhanced the PetStore application by introducing interfaces and utilizing LINQ queries for data manipulation.
+I created the `IProductLogic` interface, specifying essential methods for the `ProductLogic` class, thus establishing a clear contract for implementation.
+This design promotes code maintainability and reusability.
+I implemented the `GetOnlyInStockProducts` method using LINQ to filter products with a quantity greater than zero, simplifying the logic with a single line: `return _products.Where(x => x.Quantity > 0).ToList();`.
+Additionally, I introduced UI options to display only in-stock products, showcasing how interfaces and LINQ can enhance application functionality and user experience.